dugajean/tsexpress-starter/README.md

 You're free to do anything you would do in a normal Express app.
 These features are all optional and can simply be ignored.
 Just use Express with Typescript.

+## Integration with TypeORM

+If you want to connect to a database with this "framework", I would suggest using TypeORM.
+There's also a helper package that makes the integration with TypeORM quite easy.

+Find out more about it here: https://www.npmjs.com/package/@tsexpress-starter/typeorm

 ## Tests

 Write your own tests and run them with: